 Here at hampers.com, we are always looking into sustainable, long-lasting and great value options when it comes to sending loving hampers and gift boxes.

 Dried flowers are our top recommendation this year for a beautiful and more unique gift, that will last longer than a usual flower bouquet.
+They are perfect for Valentine's Day and Mother's Day,

 In this blog, we explore everything you need to know about what dried flowers are and how to care for them.